 m = moisture_map[y][x]

-# Account for moisture in mixed biomes
+# Moisture consideration for mixed biomes

 if 0.4 < h < 0.8 and m < 0.3: